A Legendary Offering: Ustad Amjad Ali Khan Unveils Never-Before-Heard Ragas in Inimitable - www.lokmattimes.com

 A Legendary Offering: Ustad Amjad Ali Khan Unveils Never-Before-Heard Ragas in Inimitable

-New Delhi [India] October 8: Panorama Music is proud to present a hand-picked collection of rare ragas from the ...
+PNN New Delhi [India], October 8: Panorama Music is proud to present a hand-picked collection of rare ragas from ...

 The ragas that have been chosen for the album have not been performed by the virtuoso in public before.
 These have been specially picked out for music lovers who may have heard or read about them in theory books of Indian Classical music but would not have had the opportunity to hear them.
 This album offers the master's rendition of the ragas in a special studio recording held after the pandemic.
 From Hari Kauns to Hussaini Todi and Lakshmi Todi to Prachin Khamaj, the album featuring 12 ragas in all, promises to be a treat for classical music lovers.